noiseprotocol/noise_spec/noise.md

 variable.
 An implementation will create a `SymmetricHandshakeState` to handle a single Noise handshake, and can delete it once the handshake is finished.

-A `SymmetricHandshakeState` supports initializing `k` with an optional **pre-shared key**, and initializing `h` with a **handshake name** to reduce risks from key reuse.
+A `SymmetricHandshakeState` supports initializing `h` with a **handshake name** to reduce risks from key reuse.
 It also supports "splitting" into two `CipherState` objects which are used for transport messages once the handshake is complete.

 The below sections describe these concepts in more detail.